manasgarg/manasgarg.github.io/_posts/2016-01-13-the-problem-of-solving-problems.markdown

 I find it amusing that Architects are the recipients of extreme praise _and_ extreme criticism; that too for the same product.
 Mostly praised when they are part of the team and mostly criticized after they exit.

 As I was going through some of this praise-criticism cycle, I was forced to look deeper into it to understand what's really happening here.
 I work with rational people who are also well intentioned.
-So, I ruled out flick-mindedness or malice as the root cause.
+So, I ruled out fickle-mindedness or malice as the root cause.
 Also, I have observed this across the board for all the Architects that I have worked with.
 So, it had to be something else.

-Then's what I realized the problem of solving problems.
+That's when I realized the problem of solving problems.

 Every problem that's solved within a software product has its own lifecycle.
 Problem is discovered and prioritized; a solution is designed and implemented.
 Solution itself has its own lifecycle.
 As the product runs in more environments or is loaded with more functionality, the solution needs to change.